 Second, I thanked God.
 I thanked Him for my husband, and I listed all of the great things about him that I could think of.
 Yes, God has given me a great husband.
 I thought about women all over the world that really live in terrible situations.
 How blessed I am!
 How could I become discontent over such petty things?

 Ask God for Help.

 Next I asked God to soften my heart.
 In my own power I knew I would only ever harden my heart.
 I would just keep thinking about myself and how I had been wronged.
-I asked God to give me the grace to do what would please Him.
-I went to sleep at peace.
+Asking God to give me the grace to do what would please Him, I went to sleep at peace.

 The next morning I woke up and prayed all those same things about my children.
 I struggle with anger toward them as well when things don’t go my way.

 God softened my heart toward my husband and my children.
 I enjoyed my day with them.
 Each time I thought about my husband I pushed away the angry thoughts and thanked God for him, constantly listing in my mind the things I love about him.

 When he came home, I was truly happy to see him.
 We had a wonderful evening and that night I was able to talk to him about the things that I had been angry about.
 I explained why they had hurt my feelings.
 You know what?
 He apologized, and told me that he shouldn’t have behaved the way had and asked for my forgiveness!